satori-com/mzbench/doc/deployment.md

 To open the dashboard to the public, set this param to `"0.0.0.0"`.

 !!!warning
-    MZBench provides no authentication.
+    By default MZBench provides no authentication.
 Opening the dashboard to the public makes your server vulnerable.

-    To protect your server, use an external auth proxy server like Nginx.
+    To protect your server, please, see [authentication](deployment.md#authentication) and [protocol](deployment.md#protocol).

 ### listen_port